damoon/d8s/README.md

 ## Use case 1

-Using docker cli to build and push an image.
+Using docker cli to build and push an image from within gitlab ci, without a running docker daemon.

 ``` bash
 export DOCKER_HOST=tcp://wedding:2376